Frenchman claims to have mastered the art of producing highly intoxicating honey from the flowers of weed plants

 He said cannabis plants use pollen to reproduce in a similar way to plants such as a nettle.
 This pollen is often removed from commercial forms of honey.
 Tim Lovett, director of public affairs at the British Beekeepers Association, told us it was possible to train bees to look for certain compounds.
 He has visited a science lab where bees were trained to stick their tongues out if they detected explosives.

-“It was deadly serious,” he told.
-“There was a lot of interest from the US military and talk of placing bee hives at airports.”
+“It was deadly serious,” he said “There was a lot of interest from the US military and talk of placing bee hives at airports.”
 Training a bee involves putting chemicals in sugar syrup, so the insects get a taste for them.
 However, this would take “a lot of effort and dedication” – which are not traits potheads possess in abundance.
 “I can believe that if, for instance, cannabis extract is put in syrup and and fed to bees, they might just be fooled into going looking for it,” he continued.
 He said spreading the resulting honey on toast could lead to “a pleasant experience”.